ECOSurv/new-computer-setup/README.md

 <br>

 **Setting Up Pycharm with Python 2.7**\
-As Mac OS has recently removed the bundled copy of Python 2.7, please see [this help document on working with our Legacy Appengine projects](https://vendasta.jira.com/wiki/spaces/RD/pages/1688469847/Pycharm+Setup+for+Legacy+Appengine+Python+2.7)
+As Mac OS has recently removed the bundled copy of Python 2.7

 <br>